taylornelms15/Final-Project-CIS565/README.md

 ## Problem Statement

 Collecting 3D object datasets involves a large amount of manual work and is time consuming.
-Can we build a system that can create 3D models in real time?
+Can we build a system that can automate this?

 ## Repo Structure

 This repository is laid out in the following manner.
 The top level README lays out high level functionality of the system.
 The separate ROS nodes each have a README that contains more information and performance analysis of the individual components.

-## Project Overview?
+## Project Overview (add pictures)

 ROS is heavily used in research.
 We utilized the ROS architecture for our design.
 This allows us to use ROS bags to replay back our data and refine our algorithms.
 This also lets other developers interchange ROS components easily.
 For example, If someone wanted to create their own point cloud node in our system they can easily swap out the point cloud node for theirs as long as they publish the same infromation then nothing in theory should break.